vstoykovbg/make-random-seed/README.md

 Make secure passphrases
 =====

-I am keeping it for educational purposes, to see how the UX is bad (the user needs to enter random stuff multiple times, instead at once).
+I am keeping it for educational purposes, as example of bad user experience (the user needs to enter random stuff multiple times, instead at once; the seed does not have a valid checksum).

  :point_right: This is my new key stretching script: [Doubleslow Keystretcher](https://github.com/vstoykovbg/doubleslow)